Find All Places

 We stayed that night in a campground near the falls - very quiet area with quite good facilities like covered cooking area, cold shower, phone.
 But there was very limited provision for anything other than walk in camping.
 There was only one other vehicle there so we were lucky to find a fairly level

 for Troopy.
-Up here it rains a lot so the ground was very wet, it was cool at night though the
+Up here it rains a lot so the ground was very wet, it was cool at night though the weather was clearing.

 So far we are a bit disappointed with tropical